A look at why brothers in alleged hoax appear off the hook

 Q: DIDN’T THE BROTHERS COMMIT A CRIME DURING THE ALLEGEDLY STAGED ATTACK?

-It would be a crime to report such a beating to police as a real attack, as authorities allege Smollett did.
-The victim in such a case would be the police, who wasted their time investigating the phony attack.

-Smollett, who is black and gay, was charged under Illinois’ disorderly conduct statute because prosecutors allege he staged the attack but portrayed it as real.
-Smollett reported that two masked men beat him, used racist and homophobic slurs, doused him in a chemical substance and draped a noose around his neck before fleeing.
+Smollett, who is black and gay, had reported that two masked men beat him, used racist and homophobic slurs, doused him in a chemical substance and draped a noose around his neck before fleeing.
 He also said they yelled “This is MAGA country” — an apparent reference to President Donald Trump’s campaign slogan, “Make America Great Again.”

+The American-born brothers of Nigerian descent are bodybuilders and have both done some acting.
+A Thursday court filing by prosecutors said Abimbola Osundairo was a close friend of Smollett’s.

+The filing also said text messages “revealed Abel was a source of designer drugs” for Smollett.
+It mentions ecstasy.
+Smollet’s attorney, Mark Geragos, declined comment on that issue.
+A message left for Abimbola Osundairo’s lawyer Thursday evening was not returned.

 Q: COULD ANYTHING THE BROTHERS DID BEFORE OR AFTER THE ATTACK BE A CRIME?